EU De Minimis (Regulatory Details)

 }

-See the full request in the API Explorer: FedEx-REST - Label International EU De Minimis (under €150 B2C).
+See the full request in the API Explorer or on the examples site: FedEx-REST - Label International EU De Minimis (under €150 B2C).

 "ship_tax_id": "IM1234567890",